Victin09/vira-design-system-bs/site/content/docs/1.0/utilities/borders.md

 {{< /example >}}

 {{< callout >}}
-Unlike text and background color utilities, border color utilities redeclare the `border-color` property **without** an additional `--bs-border-opacity`, as opposed to resetting only `--bs-border-color`.
+Unlike text and background color utilities, border color utilities redeclare the `border-color` property **without** an additional `--vds-border-opacity`, as opposed to resetting only `--vds-border-color`.
 This ensures the backward compatibility of border color utilities applying to other components while providing additional functionality through CSS variables.

 This will be revisited in a future major release.
 {{< /callout >}}